JillFennell/Jill-Fennell/data_visualization.md

     plt.axis('off')
     plt.show()

-### Here is an example of using seaborn to visualize data[¶](#Here-is-an-example-of-using-seaborn-to-visualize-data) {#Here-is-an-example-of-using-seaborn-to-visualize-data}
+### Here is an example of using seaborn to visualize data
 In [0]:

     # Error rate barplot showing simon and flanker conditions
     sns.catplot(kind = 'bar', data = df, y = 'error', hue = 'simon', x = 'flankers', palette = 'colorblind', ci=None)
     plt.title('Figure 2 (ERROR RATE)')
     plt.show()

-#### This is how I can use subplots to further organize my data visualization[¶](#This-is-how-I-can-use-subplots-to-further-organize-my-data-visualization) {#This-is-how-I-can-use-subplots-to-further-organize-my-data-visualization}
+#### This is how I can use subplots to further organize my data visualization

 In [0]: